crimeacs/source-separation/README.md

 !python train.py --help
 ```

+## Easy start
+Start `SEDENOSS.ipynb` in the Google Colaboratory and follow instructions

 For earthquake related applications please download the data from [the STEAD Dataset](https://github.com/smousavi05/STEAD) and adopt the notebooks accoringly to your data locations (as there is no automated way to download the data as of 18.11.2020)